 - First explicit 7-OH ban: Florida banned concentrated 7-OH as a Schedule I substance effective August 14, 2025; natural kratom leaf remains legal there.

-- Full kratom bans: States like Alabama, Arkansas, Indiana, Louisiana (Aug 1, 2025), Rhode Island, Vermont, and Wisconsin forbid kratom and its alkaloids, including 7-OH.
+- Full kratom bans: States like Alabama, Arkansas, Indiana, Louisiana (Aug 1, 2025), Rhode Island, Tennessee, Vermont, and Wisconsin forbid kratom and its alkaloids, including 7-OH.

 - Regulated states: Many states use Kratom Consumer Protection Acts to control age limits, labeling, and 7-OH content rather than full bans.